RustFestEU/blog.rustfest.eu/_posts/2019-07-12-barcelona-announcement.md

 If you are a student or you belong to an underrepresented community, there will be a scholarship programme where you can apply for free tickets, travel and accomodation, too.

-So, basically, money hopefully won't be a reason not to come! ;)

 ## Free RustBridge workshop

 As usual, we'll also be hosting a [RustBridge workshop](https://rustbridge.com/).